 This study describes one of the NASA GPM GV efforts.
 The final version of TRMM 3B42 (V7) and latest version of GPM IMERG (V06B) are evaluated using the ground-based and gauge-corrected multi-radar multi-sensor system (MRMS) precipitation products filtered with radar quality index (RQI) over the conterminous United States (CONUS).
 Because of its diverse physiographic and meteorological features, as well as relatively dense and well-maintained gauge and weather radar networks, CONUS is one of the best regions in the world for the satellite precipitation product validation.

 The paper is structured as follows.
 Section 2 describes the study domain, and satellite-based and ground-based products.
-Section 3 presents the methodoloy and statistical metrics.
+Section 3 presents the methodology and statistical metrics.
 In Section 4, comparisons are presented through four subsections.
 The discussion and conclusions are provided in Section 5.

 2. Data